Effective algebraic integration in bounded genus: Kodaira dimension of foliations

 Arguably this result constitutes the hardest part of the classification of foliations.
-The known proofs of this result rely heavily on Brunella's plurisubharmonic variation of the Poincar\'e metric and where obtained by Brunella and McQuillan in a collaborative effort.
+The known proofs of this result rely heavily on Brunella's plurisubharmonic variation of the Poincar\'e metric and were obtained by Brunella and McQuillan in a collaborative effort.

-In Section \ref{S:classification} we will carry out a classification of foliations in terms of another birational invariants.
-It relies heavily on the classification of foliations on surfaces according to their Kodaira dimension but it does not need its full power.
-In particular, all that we need to know about non-abundant foliations in contained in the following Lemma.
+In Section \ref{S:classification} we will carry out a classification of foliations in terms of another birational invariant.
+This new classification relies heavily on the original classification of surface foliations according to their Kodaira dimension; nonetheless, it does not need the full power of it.
+In particular, all that we need to know about non-abundant foliations is contained in the following Lemma.

 \begin{lemma} Let $\F$ be a relatively minimal foliation with $\nu(\F)=1$ and $\kod(\F)= -\infty$.
 Then $h^1(X,\mathcal O_X)=0$ and $P \cdot \CNF = P \cdot \KX >0$ where $P$ is the positive part of the Zariski decomposition of $\KF$. \end{lemma}